The Benefits of Manganese

 Pumpkin Seeds And Their Nutrient Profile

-Pumpkin seeds, or pepitas as they're also known, pack quite the nutritional punch - especially when it comes to manganese.
-In fact, just one ounce provides nearly half of an adult's recommended dietary allowance.
+Pumpkin seeds, or pepitas as they're also known, pack quite the nutritional punch - especially regarding manganese.
+Just one ounce provides nearly half of an adult's recommended dietary allowance.

-This makes them ideal for those following a ketogenic lifestyle where keeping carb intake low is key.
+This makes them ideal for those following a ketogenic lifestyle where keeping carb intake low is critical.
 Plus, their antioxidant properties work wonders in reducing inflammation and protecting against disease.

-To stay true to your keto goals, though, make sure these seeds are consumed raw or dry roasted without any added sugars or oils.
+To stay true to your keto goals, ensure these seeds are raw or dry-roasted without added sugars or oils.
 They fit perfectly into salads, but snacking on them works too.

 Sea Kelp As An Oceanic Source Of Manganese